 The Queen City Film Festival (QCFF), Western Maryland’s premiere film festival, is held each year in early Fall in Cumberland, Maryland.
-Founded in 2012, and currently in our seventh year, QCFF 2018 will be held October 4-7 at The Venue At Mezzos in Cumberland, Maryland.
+Founded in 2012, and currently in our eighth year, QCFF 2019 will be held October 3-6 at The Venue At Mezzos in Cumberland, Maryland.
 QCFF offers a four-day program of screenings and educational panels, and welcomes filmmakers from around the world.
 Located in Allegany County, Cumberland offers a delightful blend of hospitality and history; mingled with charming shops, delicious dining, arts and entertainment and lots of events and activities.

-Previous festival favorites include Record Paradise, Led Zeppelin Played Here, Underbelly Blues, M Cream, Lady Be Good: Instrumental Women In Jazz, Bounty Momma, How Sweet The Sound: The Blind Boys Of Alabama, Subterranea, Australiens, and CADES: Forestglade Of Death, Better Half, Peelers, Nighthawks On The Blue Highway, and There Is No Such Thing As The Record Label Fairy.
+Previous festival favorites include Record Paradise, Led Zeppelin Played Here, Underbelly Blues, M Cream, Lady Be Good: Instrumental Women In Jazz, Bounty Momma, How Sweet The Sound: The Blind Boys Of Alabama, Subterranea, Peelers, Pigheaded, Under The Apple Tree, Nighthawks On The Blue Highway, MUXE, and There Is No Such Thing As The Record Label Fairy.

 Our educational panels focus broadly on Appalachia, historic preservation, and redevelopment for the arts, and often include film presentations such as LowerTown Paducah, Farewell To Factory Towns?, and Through The Place.

-Our categories for 2018 are Animation, Appalachian, Cult, Documentary, Horror/SciFi, Kids/Family, LGBT, and Music, including the return of and our popular Happy Hour music video block..
+Our categories for 2019 are Animation, Appalachian, Cult, Documentary, Horror/SciFi, Kids/Family, LGBT, and Music.
 We welcome eclectic fare and encourage submissions that qualify in as many categories as possible.
 QCFF also embraces and promotes films by Maryland filmmakers and films made in Maryland.
 We have been pleased to introduce visiting filmmakers to local media.

 Submissions are being accepted via FilmFreeway.
 Volunteers for production crew, event staff, or screeners should contact firstname.lastname@example.org for more information, or visit us on Facebook.